imagineon/ViewConfigurator/Readme.md

 - [License](#license)

 ## Motivation
-Some iOS Developers like to use Storyboards some like to create all views and Constraints in Code.
+Some iOS developers like to use storyboards, some like to create all their views and constraints in code.
-While we don't want to give preferance for either approach, this Library is for the latter.
+While we don't want to favor one approach over the other, this Library is for the latter.

-When creating and configuring Views in Code there are a lot of Lines to write.
+When creating and configuring views in code there's many lines to be written.
-And doing it all in `viewDidLoad()` makes for one f*ing big method.
+And doing it all in `viewDidLoad()` makes for one behemoth of a method.

-Swift allows us to instantiate and configure our Views right where we declare them.
+Swift allows to instantiate and configure our views right where we declare them.
 For Example:

 ```swift